What to Do If Your Identity is Stolen (and 7 Signs It Might Be)

 Having your identity stolen could be a stressful and uncomfortable experience.
 You may feel like your privacy and security have been violated, and gaining control of your identity might be an uphill battle.

-Let’s find out how you may be able to tell that your identity was stolen, what to do in this situation, and the best ways to protect your data and avoid identity theft.
+Let’s find out how you may be able to tell that your identity was stolen, what to do in this situation, and how an identity theft protection service can keep your information safe.

 What to do if your identity is stolen